Dynamic thermalization on noisy quantum hardware

-Adapting the established error-mitigation techniques, we implement our thermalization protocol on the IBMQ machine using the circuit depth of $60$ CNOT gates.
+Adapting the established error-mitigation techniques, we implement our thermalization protocol on the IBMQ machine using a circuit depth of $60$ CNOT gates.
 We obtain thermal occupations for the sixteen many-body energy states of the four-qubit system, populated according to positive or negative absolute temperatures depending on the choice of the initial state.
 Respectively, the observables and their fluctuations found in quantum simulation agree with the thermal predictions.
 This utility of the digital quantum simulator for producing thermal observables may be attributed to the notion of the quantum computer as an open system and our implementation of the thermalization protocol.
 First, we average the expectation values over realizations of the quench protocol aiming at mimicking the thermodynamic limit and facilitating thermalization in a relatively small system.
+One way to think of thermalization in a small system is to consider it as a subpart of a much bigger system in the thermodynamic limit, with the rest of the system acting as a thermal bath.
+A recent observation notes that averaging the evolution of a system with randomized interaction results in effective dissipative dynamics \cite{Bandyopadhyay2023}.
+Another recent study shows that adding a disorder in a simulated system in analog quantum simulations substantially reduces the necessary size of a bath for infinite temperature deep thermalization \cite{Mok2024Optimal}.
+In our case, the finite temperature in the equilibrated observables relies on the property of the auxiliary interaction that respects the system's total energy conservation on average in the quench protocol.
+In our experiment, we start with a pure state and observe dynamical relaxation to a finite temperature equilibrium for averaged observables without involving a thermal bath, with the mitigated noise seemingly falling into the same effectively dissipative channel and raising the temperature of the simulated observables.
 Second, we apply zero-noise extrapolation that resembles taking a dissipationless limit in an open quantum system.
 Genuinely, these two limits are non-commutative, and their correct order, naturally implemented in our protocol, may be essential to justify the occurrence of the fluctuation-dissipation theorem in a quantum system \cite{Pastawski2007}.
-Alongside, in our simulation, the time for the observables to equilibrate is ${\cal O}(1)/J$, similar to the timescale of irreversible dynamics $T_3$ in an open quantum system, bypassing which an unconstrained system thermalizes \cite{Sanchez2020}.
+Exploring this issue numerically for the Ising model as the initial Hamiltonian in our protocol, we find that the energy fluctuations-to-energy ratio equilibrates to the value predicted by temperature determined from the total energy conservation, resembling a fluctuation-dissipation relation for thermal systems.
+Alongside, in our simulation, the time for the observables to equilibrate is ${\cal O}(1)/J$, similar to the timescale of irreversible dynamics $T_3$ in an open quantum system, after which an unconstrained system thermalizes \cite{Sanchez2020}.